HaxeFlixel/flixel-docs/documentation/04_community/11-upgrade-guide-3-x.html.md

 ### New Debugger and Interactive Console

 HaxeFlixel 3.x includes a powerful console and improved debugger.
 The new debugger system by default redirects the core `trace()` command to the log.
-Alternativley you can use `FlxG.log.add()` , `FlxG.watch.add()`, `FlxG.log.warn` and more.
+Alternatively you can use `FlxG.log.add()` , `FlxG.watch.add()`, `FlxG.log.warn` and more.

 ### New Flixel Command Line Tools